EricZimmerman/RegistryPlugins/README.md

 ## Plugin Output in Registry Explorer

-This example highlights what the UserAssist Plugin provides as an added benefit vs. the raw data values parsed from the Registry.
+This example highlights what the [UserAssist](https://github.com/EricZimmerman/RegistryPlugins/tree/master/RegistryPlugin.UserAssist) Plugin provides as an added benefit vs. the raw data values parsed from the Registry.

-Values tab shows the raw values within the Registry in their native ROT13 format.
-The UserAssist tab shows the ROT13 output converted into human readable data.
+The `Values` tab shows the raw values within the Registry in their native ROT13 format.
+The `UserAssist` tab shows the ROT13 output converted into human readable data.

 ![gif](https://github.com/rathbuna/RegistryPlugins/blob/master/RegistryExplorerPluginsInAction.gif)

 ## Plugin Output in RECmd (CSV)

 You will know that a Plugin is being used within your RECmd CSV output if the `ValueType` columns displays `(plugin)` as the value.
-From there, the author of the Plugin will be able to organize the parsed data within the `ValueData`, ValueData2`, and the `ValueData3` columns.
+From there, the author of the Plugin will be able to organize the parsed data within the `ValueData`, `ValueData2`, and the `ValueData3` columns.
 This allows for more data to be parsed in less rows for more efficient and useful CSV output!

 ![test](https://github.com/rathbuna/RegistryPlugins/blob/master/RECmdPluginExampleOutput.jpg)

+[RECmd Batch Files](https://github.com/EricZimmerman/RECmd/tree/master/BatchExamples) help make CSV output useful and efficient while reducing the noise.
+The [Kroll Batch File](https://github.com/EricZimmerman/RECmd/blob/master/BatchExamples/Kroll_Batch.reb) is currently taking advantage of most, if not all, of the Registry Plugins within this repo.
+It is strongly recommended to use that Batch File when parsing the Windows Registry with RECmd.